- 7 comments

-Nature and animal lovers will adore the remote area of Tortuguero for its abundance of wildlife, which boasts 57 types of amphibians, 111 species of reptiles, 300 types of birds and 60 species of mammals.
-The Tortuguero National Park stretches from coast to hinterland covering 19,000 hectares (47,000 acres) made up of rain forest, mangrove forest, marshland and coast land.
+Nature and animal lovers will adore the remote area of Tortuguero for its abundance of wildlife, which boasts 57 types of amphibians, 111 species of reptiles, 300 types of birds, and 60 species of mammals.
+This national park is also famous for 4 species of sea turtles that come to lay eggs on its shores.
+The Tortuguero National Park stretches from coast to hinterland covering 19,000 hectares (47,000 acres) made up of rain forest, mangrove forest, marshland, and coastland.

-There are a number of hikes to be enjoyed but perhaps the best way to explore the diverse ecosystem is by boat on the maze of waterways either by canoe or kayak on your own or with a naturalist in a motorboat.
+There are a number of hikes to be enjoyed during your visit to Tortuguero National Park but perhaps the best way to explore the diverse ecosystem is by boat on the maze of waterways either by canoe or kayak on your own or with a naturalist in a motorboat.
 Other fun outdoor activities include zip-lining and crossing the suspension bridges!

-Good to know: Tortuguero is not accessible by road.
-Get there by catching a boat from Moin located near to Limon, or a small-plane from San Jose.
+- Good to know: Tortuguero is not accessible by road.
+Get there by catching a boat from Moin located near Limon, or a small plane from San Jose.

-Fun fact: Tortuguero is known as the 'region of turtles' and has four types of sea turtle, boasting the largest number of green sea turtle in the Caribbean during nesting season, which lasts from February to November.
+- Fun fact: Tortuguero is known as the 'region of turtles' and has four types of sea turtle, boasting the largest number of green sea turtles in the Caribbean during nesting season, which lasts from February to November.